Hacked what to do

 From a forensic point of view, this variant enables the greatest possible preservation of evidence.
 However, the prerequisite is that you or your IT partner have the necessary expertise to cleanly separate the affected machines from the rest of the network when there is an existing Internet connection.

-With Azure, acting quickly can stop data leakage.
-By adjusting the settings for conditional access, rolling out 2FA for all employees and a session revoke, you can most likely deny the attacker access.
-After the reaction, an extensive evaluation of the log files is now required to ensure that the attacker has not changed any settings and thus made access possible elsewhere.
+With Azure, acting quickly can stop the flow of data.
+By adjusting the Conditional Access settings, rolling out 2FA for all employees and a session revoke, you can most likely revoke access to the attacker.
+After the reaction, an extensive evaluation of the log files is now required to ensure that the attacker has not changed any settings anywhere and thus made access possible in other ways.

 Variant 2: Take infected devices completely offline